blog

 Do Not Re-Pot in the Fall

-For many orchids, spring, not fall is the best time to pot orchids.
-In the spring new roots are emerging making it the ideal time to pot orchids.
-However, in the fall orchids are preparing for a winter rest.
+Spring, not fall, is the best time to pot orchids for many orchids.
+New roots emerge in the spring, making it the ideal time to pot orchids.
+However, in the fall, orchids are preparing for a winter rest.
 Some orchids even go completely dormant.
 Unless it is an emergency, wait until spring to pot your orchid.

 Be Mindful of Winter Care Adjustments

-Though it is not yet winter, be aware that some orchids go dormant during winter months.
+Though it is not yet winter, be aware that some orchids go dormant during the winter months.
 These orchids will not require fertilizer and very little to no water.
-Other orchids, that are not actively growing – they are not putting out new roots, leaves, or flowers – will experience about a 20-30% decrease in their water and fertilizer needs.
-Also, some orchids need cool temperatures during the winter such as Dendrobium nobile, for instance.
+Other orchids that are not actively growing – they are not putting out new roots, leaves, or flowers – will experience about a 20-30% decrease in their water and fertilizer needs.
+Also, some orchids need cool temperatures during the winter, such as Dendrobium nobile.

 Checklist – Fall Care for Orchids